 Above: Pitlochry volunteers Above: Meigle

 We are the Take A Pride in Perth & Kinross Association, the 'umbrella' Association for the 50 local voluntary groups who work in local communities to deliver the Take A Pride in P&K campaign.
 To see our latest news, go to the News & Events section of this website, or to our Homepage to see our latest Facebook feed.
-To find our member groups, click local groups.
+Details about our Trustees can be found below.

 The Take Pride in Perth & Kinross Campaign